aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 {{% /alert %}}

 **Note:** This option will remove any mail merge region in the document which is not found in the current data source.
-If you are merging data from multiple data sources by using separate calls of [ExecuteWithRegions](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/methods/executewithregions/index) then you need to make sure that this option is enabled only with the very last merge operation.
+If you are merging data from a few data sources by using separate calls of [ExecuteWithRegions](https://apireference.aspose.com/words/net/aspose.words.mailmerging/mailmerge/methods/executewithregions/index) then you need to make sure that this option is enabled only with the very last merge operation.
 Otherwise, all unused mail merge regions will be removed from the document before they can be merged.

 ### Remove Unused Fields

 Aspose.Words allows you to remove any unused mail merge fields by assigning the **RemoveUnusedFields** flag to **CleanupOptions**.
 This option will remove merge fields that don't have the corresponding data in the data source.

-The following code example demonstrates how to remove any unused merge fields from a document automatically during a mail merge operation:
+The following code example shows how to remove any unused merge fields from a document automatically during a mail merge operation:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-MailMergeCleanUp-RemoveUnusedFields.cs" >}}